• Skip to content

 What is melatonin used for?

 Melatonin is used to help autistic children who have sleep problems fall asleep quicker, sleep for longer and wake up fewer times in the night.
-It might also help improve daytime behaviour in some autistic children.
+It might also help to improve daytime behaviour in some autistic children.

 Where does melatonin therapy come from?